peterkuma/masters-thesis/before/04_abstract.md

 and assess the impact on accuracy of heating rates and model run time in 24-h simulations of the limited-area NWP model ALADIN.
-We show that the modification results in time saving of up to 4\ % of total model run time and incur error on shortwave heating rates up to ±0.4 K/day at noon (90\ % confidence interval) and 0.06 K/day (MAE) over the whole domain and time period, and that both performance and accuracy scale with the length of the
+We show that the modification results in time saving of up to 4\ % of total model run time and incurs error on shortwave heating rates up to ±0.4 K/day at noon (90\ % confidence interval) and 0.06 K/day (MAE) over the whole domain and time period, and that both performance and accuracy scale with the length of the